-Engineer’s Gate – at the intersection of 90 Street and 5 Avenue on the East side of the park you will find one of the more popular entrances to the Reservoir named Engineer’s Gate.
+Engineer’s Gate: at the intersection of 90 Street and 5 Avenue on the East side of the park you will find one of the more popular entrances to the Reservoir named Engineer’s Gate.
 At this entrance is where you will find the “start” of the loop path as the trail marker here (similar to the above image) is marked 0.00 / 1.58 miles.

-West Drive / 86 Street – at the opposite side of the South Gate House on the southwest side of the Reservoir is another main entrance point to the track.
+West Drive / 86 Street: at the opposite side of the South Gate House on the southwest side of the Reservoir is another main entrance point to the track.
 If you are heading along West Drive, you can begin your loop around the Reservoir as you approach this southwest corner of the path.

 Below are three screenshots from Google Maps to give you an idea what each one of these starting points looks like:

 While the Reservoir is immediately surrounded by the running track, it is also surrounded by the Bridle Path as well as the main East Drive and West Drive.

 On the East side of the Reservoir, there are several occasions where the Bridle Path is right alongside the running track, and the same holds true for the West side of the Reservoir.
 So, you really can enter and exit the running track as you please when making your way through the park.

-↔ Bridle Path – The Bridle Path is a 4.2 mile dirt running/walking path that starts near the southwest corner of the park and then loops around the Reservoir (not the same path of the running track).
+Bridle Path: the Bridle Path is a 4.2 mile dirt running/walking path that starts near the southwest corner of the park and then loops around the Reservoir (not the same path of the running track).
 Learn more in the Bridle Path Central Park guide up on the site.

-You can really make your way to the Reservoir from all parts of Central Park so it does not necessarily matter where you enter from / it will also depend what else you might be doing in the park beforehand.
+You can really make your way to the Reservoir from all parts of Central Park.
+So it does not necessarily matter where you enter from / it will also depend what else you might be doing in the park beforehand.
 Below are a few subway lines to consider nearby though:

-4/5/6 – you can get off at any stop between 59 Street and 86 Street and begin near the South Gate House or the Engineer’s Gate entrance
+4/5/6 – you can get off at any stop between 59 Street and 86 Street and begin near the South Gate House or the Engineer’s Gate entrance.